Integrated Treatment Approach to Stroke Recovery

 Strokes are a prevalent health concern, with global significance.
 They stand as the second leading cause of death worldwide, underscoring their widespread impact.
 In the context of the body, a stroke mirrors what a heart attack is to the heart.
 Patients with strokes may experience bleeding or blood clots in the brain, causing issues like convulsions.

 In Ayurveda, a stroke is called Pakshaghata, caused by imbalances in the Vata dosha, which manages body movements and sensations.
 Stroke treatment in Kerala aims to revive brain functions.
-Internal medicines boost blood flow, and natural antioxidants enhance oxygen supply to the brain, renewing cells and minimising cell damage.
+Internal medicines boost blood flow, and natural antioxidants enhance oxygen supply to the brain, renewing cells and minimizing cell damage.
 External therapies like panchakarma improve the peripheral nerve system, while heat therapy maintains muscle tone, reduces stiffness, and eases spasms.
+Ayurvedic stroke treatment highlights natural healing through herbal remedies, dietary changes, and lifestyle adjustments.
+It aims to improve circulation, reduce inflammation, and support brain health.
+Techniques like Panchakarma may also be used to detoxify the body.
+It focuses on restoring balance and enhancing recovery for stroke survivors through effective stroke rehabilitation.

 Here are the common signs and symptoms of a stroke: